Robson04/dialog-pages/README.md

 Ready.
 In this way, we have created a dialg with the pages that sends a message to the client who exactly clicked the index with the "Select" button.

-## 📑 Creating a dynamic Dialog-Pages. 📑
+## 📑 Let's see how to create a dialog which is dynamic. 📑